bwilli3601/HTML_CSS_JavaScript/README.md

 *What Are the Different Types of Image Licenses, and How Do They Work?

 * What Are SVGs, and When Should You Use Them?

+## Workshop- Building a Heart Icon

+In this workshop, you will practice working with SVGs by building a heart icon.